 Sam Schad

 Friendly, upbeat, and a whiz with accounting, Sam maintains relationships with customers, distributors and milk haulers— and is the primary face of Capriole biz.
 Sam completed his MBA from Indiana University in August 2021.
 When he’s not ‘in the trenches’ in the office and creamery, traveling to promote Capriole, or working with his grandmother Judith Schad—he’s trying new recipes.
-With his fiancee, Rachel, he is a proud beagle parent to Ruger and Lady, and (warning) an avid fan of University of Kentucky basketball and football.
+With his wife, Rachel, he is a proud beagle parent to Ruger and Lady, and (warning) an avid fan of University of Kentucky basketball and football.

 Piper Schad